siddhartha-gadgil/DeptWeb/_seminars/swarnava.md

 speaker : Swarnava Mukhopadhyay (University of Maryland, USA)

-title: Conformal blocks, strange duality and the moduli space of curves.
+title: Conformal blocks, strange duality and the moduli space of curves
 ---
 Conformal blocks are refined invariants of tensor product of representations of a Lie algebra that give a special class of vector